QED1224/Toontown-Resources/README.md

 -On the May 10th, 2016 update, several modifications were made to certain SOS cards.

+* Toon-up SOS:
+  * Daffy Don now uses Bamboo Cane, instead of Juggling Cubes.
-* Daffy Don and Madame Chuckle now use Bamboo Cane, instead of Juggling Cubes.
+  * Madame Chuckle now uses Bamboo Cane, instead of Juggling Cubes.

+* Trap SOS:
+  * Clerk Will now uses Quicksand, instead of Trapdoor.
-* Clerk Will and Clerk Penny now use Quicksand, instead of Trapdoor.
+  * Clerk Penny now uses Quicksand, instead of Trapdoor.

+* Lure SOS:
   * Stinky Ned now uses Big Magnet, and lures the cogs for up to a maximum of 3 rounds.
   * Nancy Gas is now a 4 star card, otherwise remaining unchanged.
   * Lil Oldman now uses Presentation, and lures the cogs for up to a maximum of 15 rounds.

+* Sound SOS:
+  * Barbara Seville now uses Elephant Trunk, instead of Foghorn.
-* Barbara Seville and Sid Sonata now use Elephant Trunk, instead of Foghorn.
+  * Sid Sonata now uses Elephant Trunk, instead of Foghorn.

+* Drop SOS:
   * Clumsy Ned now uses Big Weight, instead of Grand Piano.
   * Franz Neckvein now uses Safe, instead of Grand Piano.

-* The Toons Hit cards were modifed as follows:
+* Toons Hit SOS:
+  * Soggy Bottom is now a 3 star card, otherwise remaining unchanged.
+  * Soggy Nell now guarantees that all toon attacks hit for 2 rounds.
   * Sticky Lou is now a 5 star card, and guarantees that all toon attacks hit for 3 rounds.

-  * Soggy Nell now guarantees that all toon attacks hit for 2 rounds.
+* Cogs Miss SOS:
-  * Soggy Bottom is now a 3 star card, otherwise remaining unchanged.
+  * Flim Flam is now a 3 star card, otherwise remaining unchanged.

-* The Cogs Miss cards were modified as follows:
+  * Mr. Freeze now guarantees that all cog attacks miss for 2 rounds.
   * Julius Wheezer is now a 5 star card, and guarantees that all cog attacks miss for 3 rounds.
-  * Mr. Freeze now guarantees that all cog attacks miss for 2 rounds.
-  * Flim Flam is now a 3 star card, otherwise remaining unchanged.

 * Two SOS cards have been added to the game:
   * Rocky, a 5 star Throw SOS card.
 This SOS Toon uses a Wedding Cake, and deals 132 damage to all cogs.